How classic car-friendly is your state?

 Total Grade: 460

 New Jersey is not particularly unfriendly to vintage cars.
-It offers historic plates and a lot of classic car owners seem to have them, likely because the registration fee is only $44, versus up to $84 for non-classics, depending on the year and weight of the vehicle.
+It offers historic plates and a lot of classic car owners seem to have them, likely because the registration fee is only $44, versus up to $84 depending on the year and weight of the vehicle.
+There’s also a Street Rod plate available for just $15, but it’s for vehicles built prior to 1949 that are registered in a NJ street rod club, or an affiliate of the National Street Rod Association.

-The state follows the OBD-II-era (1996-or-newer-only) requirement for emissions testing, which is great for most classic vehicle owners.
-Sales tax is steep at 7 percent, but there’s no annual excise tax.
+The state follows the OBD-II era, 1996 or newer only requirement for emissions testing, which is great for most classic vehicle owners.
+Sales tax is steep at 6.625%, but there’s no annual excise tax.

-Greg Giacchi owns a Datsun 280Z, a second-generation Supra and a second-gen Trans Am, and says, “No complaints here in New Jersey.
-Cars older than 25 years have antique status, which means no safety inspections and registration renewals spaced out to either 3- or 5-year intervals.
-Overall, I find this state to be lenient on vintage car ownership.”
+Greg Giacchi owns a Datsun 280Z, a second generation Supra and a second-generation Trans Am, and comments, “No complaints here in NJ.
+Cars older than 25 years have antique status, which means no safety inspections and registration renewals are spaced out to either 3 or 5 year intervals.
+Overall I find this state to be lenient on vintage car ownership.”
+(Ed.
+Note: Since we originally ran this, it appears that the state’s classic vehicle registration runs for three years, but there’s no fee for renewal, another distinct Garden State benefit.)

-We searched high and low on the DMV’s website and couldn’t find any exemption for titles, regardless of year.
+We searched high and low on the DMV’s website and couldn’t find any exemption for titles, regardless of year, though.
 That can pose a real issue if you’re buying a vehicle from a state that doesn’t issue a title for an older car.
-Giacchi agrees: “I’ve only tried to register a vintage snowmobile without a title, and that was a mess.
-They wanted me to place an ad in the newspaper public notices for four weeks before allowing me to proceed.”
-Ouch.
+Greg agrees: “I’ve only tried to register a vintage snowmobile without a title and that was a mess.
+They wanted me to place an ad in the newspaper public notices for 4 weeks before allowing me to proceed.”
+Oof.

 47. Texas